in 2006, the Potomac River Generating Station was still operating in Alexandria

 Source: Virginia Department of Environmental Quality (DEQ)

-Northern Virginia has industrial sites as well as software companies and Starbucks.
-Two major electricity generating plants are located in Alexandria and Dumfries.
-The power plants use coal (in Alexandria) or oil/natural gas (at Dumfries, after coal-burning facilities were replaced by natural gas turbines recently to reduce emissions and meet air quality mandates).
+Northern Virginia has industrial sites as well as office buildings, shopping centers, software companies and coffee shops.
+Two major electricity generating plants were built in Alexandria and Dumfries after World War II.
+Both used coal initially, and that source of fuel was used at the Potomac River Generating Station in Alexandria until the plant closed down.
+The coal-burning facilities at the Possum Point Generating Facility in Dumfries were replaced by gas turbines to reduce emissions and meet air quality mandates.

-Both were constructed after World War II, as the population in the region boomed and electrical appliances became popular.
-Both plants are located on the river's edge, because massive amounts of water are required for cooling.
-Power plants burn a fuel to generate steam that spins generators, and that steam must be cooled in order to be recycled through the plant again.
-The vapor leaving a nuclear power plant cooling tower is steam.
+Both were constructed in the late 1940's as the population in the region boomed and electrical appliances became popular.
+Both plants were located on the river's edge, because massive amounts of water were required for cooling.
+Power plants burn fuel to generate steam that spins generators, and that steam must be cooled in order to be recycled through the plant again.
+The vapor leaving a nuclear power plant cooling tower is steam condensing as it cools.

-The Alexandria plant was owned by the Maryland utility PEPCO until deregulation.
-PEPCO sold the plant to a private "merchant" firm that had no retail customers, Mirant.
+The Alexandria plant was owned by the Maryland utility PEPCO until the Maryland General Assembly deregulated electricity generation.
+PEPCO then sold the plant to a private "merchant" firm that had no retail customers, Mirant.
 PEPCO bet that it could acquire power cheaper than it could generate it, and Mirant bet that it could generate and sell power at a profit.

-The old power plant has been the source of major controversy in Alexandria, and the city government has tried to force its closure.
-The city has concerns about health effects from the plant's emissions, including mercury.
-That element, a minor component in the coal, is vaporized in the burning process.
-As hot exhaust cools in the air after leaving the power plant stacks, the plume of gas moved over Alexandria and then to the northeast (typically).
-Mercury cooling from the exhaust gas may be deposited near the plant - creating a "hot spot" of potentially-toxic soil in the local area.
+The old power plant was the source of major controversy, and the City of Alexandria tried to force its closure.
+City residents had concerns about health effects from the plant's emissions, particularly mercury.
+That element, a minor component in coal, is vaporized in the burning process.
+As hot exhaust cools in the air after leaving the power plant's smokestacks, a plume of emissions moved over Alexandria and then to the northeast (typically).
+Mercury cooling from the exhaust gas was deposited near the plant, creating a "hot spot" of potentially-toxic soil in the local area.

-In addition to trying to get the plant closed because of air quality concerns, the city also tried to use its zoning power.
+Alexandria officials tried to get state officials to force the power plant to close because of air quality concerns, and also tried an innovative use of local zoning authority.
 The plant was constructed before the city created its first zoning ordinance, so use of the site for a power plant was "vested" or "grandfathered in" when the zoining ordinance was passed.
-A retroactive application of zoning that would have forced the plant to close would be a "taking," under the Fifth Amendment.
-The city tried a creative approach, claiming violation of a later Special Use Permit (SUP) granted by the city entitled Alexandria to revoke all permissions for operating the entire plant.
+A retroactive application of zoning that would have forced the plant to close would be a "taking" under the Fifth Amendment.
+The city tried a creative approach.
+It claimed the plant's violation of a Special Use Permit (SUP), which had been granted later by the city, entitled Alexandria to revoke all permissions for operating the entire plant.

-The State Supreme Court rejected this effort, while providing some perspective on why an industrial use that was acceptable 50 years ago had become a problem for the city (emphasis added):1
+The Virginia Supreme Court rejected this effort.
+The ruling provided perspective on why an industrial use that was acceptable 50 years ago had become a problem for the city (emphasis added):1

 solar cells in Loudoun County

-Wind energy gets lots of attention, but projects are proposed for ridgetops or out in the ocean.
-See how other places besides Northern Virginia are more likely to attract investment in wind energy funding:
+Wind energy is a potential source, but projects are proposed for ridgetops or out in the ocean.
+Northern Virginia is unlikely to attract investment in wind energy funding unless small units attached to individual structures become cost-effective.

 There are no nuclear power plants in Northern Virginia.
 However, just outside the Northern Virginia region is the North Anna nuclear power plant.
-It is expected to grow from two to four reactors in the next decade.
+Dominion Energy plans to expand it from two to four reactors.
+The third reactor would be a conventional one, and the fourth unit would be a small modular reactor.

-In addition, a nuclear plant at Calvert Cliffs, Maryland is located near the Liquified Natural Gas facility.
-(Reportedly a resident there, when asked if the community was concerned about the co-location of the two facilities, commented that it did not matter to the locals what would happen to the nuclear plant if the LNG facility exploded... because no one would be left to care.)
+In addition, a nuclear plant at Calvert Cliffs, Maryland is located near the Cove Point liquified natural vas facility.
+A resident there, when asked if the community was concerned about the co-location of the two facilities, reportedly commented that it did not matter to the locals what would happen to the nuclear plant if the LNG facility exploded... because no one would be left to care.

 Location of North Anna Nuclear Power Plant